khalyomede/blog/source/_post/is-open-source-really-open.md

 > “This project is feature complete.”

 Jokingly, I was even more reassured that I had found the diamond library I was looking for.
 In a hurry, I set this package up, plug it into the new bundler, and try the beast.
-But it did not had the expected behavior, the result was not the one I expected, so I must have missed additional configurations.
+But it did not had the expected behavior, so I must have missed additional configurations.

 I then went into the documentation, and tried nearly everything provided on the library.
 Some option were weird, but it was okay, since I would reach my goal.